mnaeimaei/PathwaysSphere/README.md

 **Step4** Download the tool
-Download the tool from application directory of the GitHub and use it.
+Download the tool from application directory of the GitHub and install it and use it.
+There are three versions of the tools for three operating systems
+Ubuntu:
+Windows:
+MacOS: